okta/okta-auth-js/README.md

 ## Using the npm module

 Using our npm module is a good choice if:
-- You have a build system in place where you manage dependencies with npm
+- You have a build system in place where you manage dependencies with npm.
-- You do not want to load scripts directly from third party sites
+- You do not want to load scripts directly from third party sites.

 To install [@okta/okta-auth-js](https://www.npmjs.com/package/@okta/okta-auth-js):